Feller-AG/wiser-cloud-api/README.md

 ### Using default boost temperature for the site

-This function increases room temperature from the current temperature set point
+This function increases room temperature from the current temperature set point by 2 °C

 * **Path:** `https://user.nubes.feller.ch/api/partner/sites/{siteId}/hvac/boost`
 * **Method:** `PUT`
-* **Description:** Boost all room temperature using default (2 deg) boost temperature for the site.
+* **Description:** Boost all room temperature using default (2 °C) boost temperature for the site.
 * **Parameters:**
     * **siteId** `(path, string, required)`
 * **Request Body:**